 1912: “The original production” of “Princess Caprice, a musical theatre work described as a "comedy with music", in three acts, with music by Leo Fall,” the son of Mortiz Fall opened today “at the Shaftesbury Theatre in London.”

 1912(24th of Iyar, 5672): Seventy-eight year old Rabbi Samuel Baeck, the father of Rabbi Leo Baeck, the son of Rabbi Nathan Baeck, the grandson of Rabbi Abraham Baeck who was the husband of Eva Placzek, the daughter of Rabbi Abraham Placzek passed away today in Lissa.

-1912: Birthdate of Phil Silvers.
-This Brooklyn born comedian appeared in vaudeville and films.
-But his real fame rests on his portrayal of Sgt.
+1912: In Brooklyn, “Russian immigrants Saul and Sarah (nee Handler) Silver gave to the their eighth and youngest child Philip Silver who gained famed Phil Silvers” the comedian who appeared in vaudeville and films but whose real fame rests on his portrayal of Sgt.
 Ernie Bilko, the All-American military con artists with the heart of gold, in the popular sit-com called the Phil Silvers Show.

 1913: It has been reported that “after having promised” for several years “the telephone system has at last been installed at Jerusalem.”

 1913: It has been reported that “he Nationalist have introduced a bill into the Duma which contains a clause to the effect that Jews should only be allowed to edit newspapers in the Pale” the purposed of which “is to banish Jewish influence from the most influential organs in St. Petersburg and Moscow.”

 1914(15th of Iyar, 5674): Sixty-one year old Daniel De Leon, the native of Curacao who became a champion of the rights of the working man and leader of the Socialist Labor Party of America passed away today.